Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 ii.
 The problem is that there has been no absolute agreement on which figure represents which gospel writer.

 iii.
 Some commentators say these four creatures speak of the ensigns of the head tribes as Israel camped in four groups around the tabernacle in the wilderness.
-Numbers 2:3, 2:10, 2:18, and 2:25 mention this organization of the tribes under these four heads but does not assign “mascots” to tribal banners.
-Seiss, Clarke, and Poole each mention this approach, and cite “Jewish writers” (Seiss), “The Talmudists” (Clarke), and “the learned Mede… from the Rabbins” (Poole).
+Numbers 2:3, 2:10, 2:18, and 2:25 mention this organization of the tribes under these four heads but do not assign “mascots” to tribal banners.
+Seiss, Clarke, and Poole each mention this approach, and cite “Jewish writers” (Seiss), “The Talmudists” (Clarke), and “the learned Mede…from the Rabbins” (Poole).
 Poole explains: “That these were the four creatures whose portraitures were in the four ensigns of the Israelites as they were marshalled into four companies, allotting the men of three tribes to each company.
 Judah’s standard had a lion in its colours, according to Jacob’s prophecy of that tribe, Genesis 49:9, Ephraim had an ox, Reuben had a man, Dan an eagle.
 This the learned Mede proves from the Rabbins, who, though fabulous enough, yet in such a thing may be credited.”

 iv.
 Perhaps it is safest to say that the four faces are important because they represent all of animate creation, in its utmost excellence.
 The lion is the mightiest of wild animals, the ox strongest of domesticated animals, the eagle king of all birds, and man is highest of all creation.
-“Man is exalted among creatures; the eagle is exalted among birds; the ox is exalted domestic animals; the lion is exalted among wild beasts; and all of them have received dominion, and greatness has been given them, yet they are stationed below the chariot of the Holy One.”
+“Man is exalted among creatures; the eagle is exalted among birds; the ox is exalted among domestic animals; the lion is exalted among wild beasts; and all of them have received dominion, and greatness has been given them, yet they are stationed below the chariot of the Holy One.”
 (Midrash R. Shemoth, cited in Feinberg)

 v.
 “The four represent all sentient creation.
 Man is the highest creature God made.
 Lion, eagle and ox dominate the wild animal kingdom, the skies, and the domesticated animals respectively.
 Since God sits on a throne above the cherubim, the thought is that all sentient creation is subordinate to him.”
 (Smith)

 b.
-Two wings of each one touched one another, and two covered their bodies: This is different, though not contradictory, to what Isaiah recorded in Isaiah 6:14.
+Two wings of each one touched one another, and two covered their bodies: This is different, though not contradictory, to what Isaiah recorded in Isaiah 6:2.
 There he saw seraphim (burning ones) with six wings: two for flight, two to cover the face, and two for covering the feet.
 Ezekiel seems to record the two used for flight and the two used to cover the feet.
-We have no explanation as for why the faces were covered Isaiah’s vision but not in Ezekiel’s.
+We have no explanation as to why the faces were covered in Isaiah’s vision but not in Ezekiel’s.

 c.
 Each one went straight forward: The idea from Ezekiel 1:9 is repeated for emphasis.
 These beings did not turn when they went, not moving to the right or the left.